mlinarello/mlinarello/README.md

 Hi!
-I'm Mike Linarello, currently a software enginnering student with Kenzie Academy.
+I'm Mike Linarello, a recent graduate of Kenzie Academy Software Engineering program out of Southern New Hampshire University.